Aircloak/aircloak/cloak/docs/diffix.md

 The [safe math functions](#safe-math-functions) unfortunately slow down query execution.
 To mitigate this, the cloak conservatively estimates when a math function *might* result in an exception, and only executes the safe functions in these cases.

-In order to make this estimate for numeric and date/time/datetime [overflow](./attacks.md#overflow) exceptions, the cloak records a minimum and maximum value for each numeric and date/time/datetime column.
+In order to make this estimate for numeric and date/time/datetime [overflow](./attacks.md#overflow) exceptions, the cloak records an anonymized minimum and maximum value for each numeric and date/time/datetime column.
 These recorded values are not the true minimum and maximum values, because an attacker could then detect these values through a series of queries that detect when a safe function was executed through a timing attack.
 [ghi3780](https://github.com/Aircloak/aircloak/issues/3780)

 With high (but not 100%) probability, the approximated min and max exceed the true min and max.
 For numeric columns they are computed as follows: